canweriotnow/octopress/source/_posts/2012-07-04-static-is-beautiful.markdown

 <blockquote class="twitter-tweet tw-align-center"><p>And there's only one thing worse in my eyes than PHP, and that's Wordpress PHP <a href="http://t.co/C40EfvOD" title="http://buff.ly/LkQIWH">buff.ly/LkQIWH</a></p>&mdash; Michael Robinson (@pagesofinterest) <a href="https://twitter.com/pagesofinterest/status/220254607849426946" data-datetime="2012-07-03T20:36:05+00:00">July 3, 2012</a></blockquote>
 <script src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 We all *know* PHP is [a terrible excuse for a programming language](http://me.veekun.com/blog/2012/04/09/php-a-fractal-of-bad-design/), and also that the blogging platform wars, until recently, came down to only WordPress vs. [Blogger](http://www.blogger.com).
-Of course, [Tumblr](http://tumblr.com) and [Postero.us](http://postero.us) have breathed new life into the blogging platform wars.
+Of course, [Tumblr](http://tumblr.com) and [Postero.us](http://postero.us) have breathed new life into a limited set of choices.
 But unless you wanted only the most basic features a hosted platform (everything but WordPress, honestly) provided, you'd need to settle on WordPress, because as an open-source platform, it had this ~~great~~ almost usable ecosystems of custom plugins.
 And somehow, the blogging community convinced ourselves we *needed* this plugin marketplace.

 Now, don't get me wrong.
 As economies go, the WordPress plugin market has proved a lucrative environment for many freelance PHP developers I know.
-Mind you, because they were writing WordPress PHP 8-10 hours a day, their mental states ranged between suicidal and psychotic, but we all have our limits.
+Mind you, because they were writing WordPress PHP 8-10 hours a day, their mental states ranged between suicidal and psychotic... we all have our limits.

 The need for a sane solution to this problem is, I think, what led to the development of blogging engines like [typo](http://fdv.github.com/typo/).

-And, I think, the attempt to build a new, saner, databased-backed, comprehensive, blog-aware CMS system learned that a databased-backed, comprehensive, blog-aware CMS system is a whole bunch of [YAGNI](databased-backed, comprehensive, blog-aware CMS system) features rolled up in a big, painful bundle.
+And, I think, the attempt to build a new, saner, databased-backed, comprehensive, blog-aware CMS system learned that a databased-backed, comprehensive, blog-aware CMS system is a whole bunch of [YAGNI](http://en.wikipedia.org/wiki/You_ain't_gonna_need_it) features rolled up in a big, painful bundle.

 Why not just generate your blog posts when you write them?
 Why not just use Javascript for whatever dynamic widgets you need?
 It's all HTML in the end, right?